ErichASports/tic-tac-toe/README.md

 Hi Ho, ,me again.
 So I'm having a problem with the Cat's Game function.
-The text appears after 9 moves even if a winner has been declaired before that.
+The text appears after 9 moves even if awinner has been declaired before that.
 It is not supposed to do this, and I can't make it stop.
-Also, I haven't established a "reset" button for the game yet; if you want to play again you have to reload the page.
-Accordingly, I dont have a way to deep track of each players wins ans losses yet.
+Also, I haven'testablished a "reset" button for the game yet; if you want to play again you have to reload the page.
+Accordingly,I dont have a way to deep track of each players wins ans losses yet.

 Lastly, The CSS is minimalistic at best.
-My focus was getting the program to work, which took me almos the entire time, so the front end is just styled enough to be organized.
+My focus was getting the program to work, which took me almos the entiretime, so the front end is just styled enough to be organized.